QM/EFP calculations using BioEFP and FlexEFP

 Note

-The provided .g96 file contains QSL and LA residues, corresponding to so called “quantum” waters, i.e., water molecules that could be included in the QM regions for QM/MM optimizations and link atoms for defining QM-MM boundaries, that are ‘left-overs’ of the QM/MM optimizations.
-These residues are of course not mandatory for any of the scripts below.
+The provided .g96 file contains QSL and LA residues, corresponding to “quantum” waters (water molecules included in the QM region during QM/MM optimizations) and link atoms that were utilized in QM/MM optimizations, respectively.
+These are left over from the QM/MM optimization step and are not required for any of the scripts in this tutorial.

 Defining QM and EFP regions